shadowlessScript/AfriCast/readme.md

     ```commandline
    python -m venv <env name>
    ```
-   - activate the virtual environment for CMD, (you use backslash or forward slash for Windows powershell)
+   - activate the virtual environment for CMD, (use backslash or forward slash for Windows powershell)
      ```commandline
       .\<env name>\Scripts\activate
         ```